Blue Rock Dam

-The Blue Rock Dam is a minor rock-fill embankment dam with controlled chute spillway across the Tanjil River, located approximately 30 km north of Moe, in the Central Gippsland region of Victoria, Australia.
+The Blue Rock Dam is an embankment dam across the Tanjil River, located approximately 30 km north of Moe, in the Central Gippsland region of Victoria, Australia.
+Completed in 1984, the dam created the Blue Rock Lake, to provide cooling water for the thermal power stations in the Latrobe Valley, and to augment domestic water supplies.
 The dam is operated by Southern Rural Water.

-Features and location
+Dam and reservoir overview

-The dam was built to provide cooling water for the thermal power stations of the Latrobe Valley and to augment domestic water supplies.
+The rock-filled dam wall is 72 m high and 600 m long.
+When full, the resultant reservoir has a storage capacity of 208 GL and covers 873 ha, drawn from a catchment area of 360 km2.
+The controlled chute spillway has a discharge capacity of 1200 m3/s.

 The Blue Rock Lake has two recreation areas on its shore and small power boats are allowed to be used.

-In 1992 Pacific Energy installed a small 2.4 MW hydroelectric generator that is linked to the national grid.
+In 1992, Pacific Energy installed a small 2.4 MW conventional hydroelectric generator that is linked to the national grid.

-Jaidyn Leskie
+Body found

-Jaidyn Leskie was a one-year-old boy who disappeared from his babysitter's house in Moe on 15 June 1997.
-A large scale search for the boy in the hope of finding him still alive was unsuccessful.
-His body was found on 1 January 1998 at Blue Rock Dam, 18 km north of Moe.
-His body had been preserved by the cold waters of the lake through winter.
-The clothing he was wearing was subject to a DNA test in an effort to solve the crime.
+Jaidyn Leskie was a one-year-old child who disappeared from his babysitter's house in Moe on 15 June 1997.
+A large scale search was initiated in the hope of finding him alive; however, it was unsuccessful.
+Found deceased on 1 January 1998 at the Blue Rock Dam, his body was preserved by the cold waters of the lake through winter.
+His clothing was DNA tested in an effort to solve the crime.
+A subsequent trial for his murder was proven not guilty, and a 2006 inquest was inconclusive as to the perpetrator of the murder.